Canada handled the COVID-19 outbreak better than United States: PM Trudeau

 In contrast, the United States has recorded more than 3 million cases and 131,000 deaths.
 Authorities have reported alarming upswings of daily case loads in roughly two dozen states over the past two weeks.

-"We were able to control the virus better than many of our allies, particularly including our neighbor," Trudeau told a briefing, saying this would help efforts to restart the economy.
+"We were able to control the virus better than many of our allies, particularly including our neighbour," Trudeau told a briefing, saying this would help efforts to restart the economy.

 Although Trudeau's relations with US President Donald Trump have been good over the last 18 months, he skipped a Washington meeting on Wednesday to herald the start of a new continental trade agreement with the United States and Mexico.